mespada829/Basic-Portfolio/README.md

 # Basic-Portfolio
 Basic Portfolio: HTML &amp; CSS

-This is the first homework of the Rutgers Bootcamp
+This is the first homework of the Rutgers Bootcamp, a simple basic portfolio only using HTML and CSS.